SystemFw/blog/content/staging/paxos-failures.md

 `n`, and the storage servers will reply with `promise(n, maybe<n_,v_>)`, where `v_` if the value stored by the storage server, if any, with its proposal number `n_`.
-The writer will then select `v_` if it exists, or its own value `v`, and send `propose(n, selected_value)`, and return success if all the selected storage servers reply with `accept(n)`.
+The writer will then select `v_` if it exists, or its own value `v` otherwise.
+It will then send `propose(n, selected_value)`, and return success if all the selected storage servers reply with `accept(n)`.
 As before, `n` is used for lock stealing and fencing to deal with any other concurrent writer that might be doing the same.

 #### Understanding write repair